-SEC.
+Sec.
 6.07 CONTRACT NEGOTIATION

 After final evaluation, the procurement officer may negotiate with the offeror of the highest-ranked proposal.
 Negotiations, if held, shall be within the scope of the request for proposals and limited to those items which would not have an effect on the ranking of proposals.
 If the highest-ranked offeror fails to provide necessary information for negotiations in a timely manner, or fails to negotiate in good faith, the state may terminate negotiations and negotiate with the offeror of the next highest-ranked proposal.
-If contract negotiations are commenced, they will be decided upon closure of solicitation.
+If contract negotiations are commenced, they may be held in person, telephonically, or via video conference.
+If the contract negotiations take place in person in Alaska, the offeror will be responsible for their travel and per diem expenses.

-SEC.
+Sec.
 6.08 FAILURE TO NEGOTIATE

-If the selected offeror
+If the selected offeror:

-- fails to provide the information required to begin negotiations in a timely manner; or - fails to negotiate in good faith; or - indicates they cannot perform the contract within the budgeted funds available for the project; or - if the offeror and the state, after a good faith effort, simply cannot come to terms, the state may terminate negotiations with the offeror initially selected and commence negotiations with the next highest ranked offeror.
+- fails to provide the information required to begin negotiations in a timely manner; or - fails to negotiate in good faith; or - indicates they cannot perform the contract within the budgeted funds available for the project; or - if the offeror and the state, after a good faith effort, simply cannot come to terms;

-SEC.
+The state may terminate negotiations with the offeror initially selected and commence negotiations with the next highest ranked offeror.

+Sec.
 6.09 OFFEROR NOTIFICATION OF SELECTION

-After the completion of contract negotiation the procurement officer will issue a written Notice of Intent to Award (NIA) and send copies to all offerors.
-The NIA will set out the names of all offerors and identify the proposal selected for award.
+After the completion of contract negotiation the procurement officer will issue a written Notice of Intent to Award (NOIA) and send copies to all offerors who submitted proposals.
+The NOIA will set out the names of all offerors and identify the offeror selected for award.

-SEC.
+Sec.
 6.10 PROTEST